nikukatansa/crossroad-live/site/content/_index.md

     reflect and remember on Remembrance Sunday.
 blessing:
   heading: Benediction
-  text: May the God of hope fill you with all joy and peace as you trust in Him,
+  text: To Him who is able to keep you from stumbling and to present you before
-    so that you may overflow with hope by the power of the Holy Spirit.
+    His glorious presence without fault and with great joy— to the only God our Saviour be glory, majesty, power and authority, through Jesus Christ our Lord, before all ages, now and forevermore!
+Amen.
   showsection: true
 pagetitle: Sunday worship
 title: Crossroad Online
-subtitle: Sunday worship - 26th September 2021
+subtitle: Sunday worship - 3rd October 2021
 image: /img/seaton.jpg
 blurb:
   heading: Welcome!